-She is most recently Director/Producer/Writer of the verité documentary “Serving LIfe,” in collaboration with Executive Producer Forest Whitaker, which aired as part of the Oprah Winfrey Network’s Documentary Club in July, 2011.
+She was Director/Producer/Writer of the 2011 verité documentary “Serving LIfe,” in collaboration with Executive Producer Forest Whitaker, which aired as part of the Oprah Winfrey Network’s Documentary Club.

-She also recently spent more than two years documenting the experiences of cancer patient-turned-advocate Dee Dee Ricks in the intimate film “The Education of Dee Dee Ricks,” which premiered at the 2011 Tribeca Film Festival and then aired on HBO.
+She also spent more than two years documenting the experiences of a cancer patient-turned-advocate in the intimate film “The Education of Dee Dee Ricks,” which premiered at the Tribeca Film Festival and then aired on HBO.

 Previously, Cohen worked for over twenty years in network news, including long stints producing for ABC News “PrimeTime Live” and CBS News “60 Minutes.”

-During that time, she also authored the critically acclaimed "AFTER ETAN: The Missing Child Case That Held America Captive," after decades reporting on the celebrated, culture-shaping Etan Patz case (see here).
+During that time, she also authored the critically acclaimed "AFTER ETAN: The Missing Child Case That Held America Captive," after decades reporting on the celebrated, culture-shaping Etan Patz case.
 She has taught at Princeton University as a Ferris teaching fellow.